South Yorkshire Police: Police area

 The police force covers an area of approximately 600 square miles (1,554 square kilometres) which is made up of the county's three boroughs (Barnsley, Doncaster and Rotherham) along with the City of Sheffield.
 The resident population is 1.2 million.

 The force is divided into four basic command units (BCUs):

 Force headquarters is at Carbrook House, in Tinsley, Sheffield, following a move from Snig Hill police station in early 2013.
-This move saw the senior command team and other services (such as firearms licensing) move into one location, funded by the sale of out-dated buildings, including West Bar police station, and the future sale of vacated properties.
+This move saw the senior command team and other services (such as firearms licensing) move into one location, funded by the sale of outdated buildings, including West Bar police station, and the future sale of vacated properties.

+Fleet

+South Yorkshire Police is one of a number of police forces in the United Kingdom to merge its vehicle maintenance operations with their area fire service, merging maintenance operations with the South Yorkshire Fire and Rescue Service in June 2018.
+Joint maintenance operations are based at a workshop in Rotherham, which opened in late 2020.

 Management

 The chief constable since May 2021 is Lauren Poultney.

 She replaced Stephen Watson, who left South Yorkshire Police to take over as chief constable of Greater Manchester Police.

 Watson replaced Dawn Copley, the former deputy chief constable, who stood down a day after assuming the acting chief constable post due to 'her conduct at a previous force being investigated'.

 Copley assumed the post after David Crompton was suspended regarding comments made about the Hillsborough disaster.